 The bottom of this pattern looks like a tweezer.
 And as we can see, the price did rise further.

 Usually, the RSI oscillator has made higher highs while prices have continued to decline and have formed lower highs.
 This phenomenon is referred to as a hidden bearish divergence.

 According to the theory, there is a good chance that the downward trend will continue.
 Once more, a hidden bearish pattern indicates that the downward trend is still in place.

 We created this head and shoulders pattern solely to demonstrate how Price responded to the emergence of this well-known pattern and how the lower high failed to push past the right shoulder.
 That served as yet another confirmatory indicator of trend persistence.

 How to Trade with Divergences?

 We used the RSI oscillator in the aforementioned four examples.
-It is most likely the most typical oscillator type used to find divergences.
+It is most likely the most typical oscillator type used to find these patterns.
 However, there are many oscillators, and each has advantages over the others: Stochastics, RSI, Chaikin Money Flow, Awesome Oscillator, Ultimate Oscillator, etc.

 There are simply a lot of oscillators available for use.
-The RSI and Stochastics oscillators are the most widely used oscillators for divergences.
+The RSI and Stochastics oscillators are the most widely used oscillators.